 Until recently, many small businesses shied away from offering a 401(k) plan to their employees based on financial constraints and other concerns.
-Fortunately for small business owners, startup 401(k) plans now lie within easier reach, thanks in large part to legislative changes and the increased availability of small business-oriented 401(k) plans.
-If you are considering offering a 401(k) retirement savings plan to your employees, it is important to understand what they are, how they work and how to go about starting one.
+Fortunately, startup 401(k) plans now lie within easier reach, thanks in large part to legislative changes and the increased availability of small business 401(k) plans.
+If you’re considering offering a 401(k) retirement savings plan to your employees, it’s essential to understand what they are, how they work and how to go about starting one.

 Editor’s note: Looking for the right employee retirement plan provider for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Introduced in the 1970s, a 401(k) plan is an employer-sponsored plan that allows employees to contribute a portion of their wages to an investment account they can use when they retire.

 Any small business with at least one full-time employee (other than the owner) is eligible to set up a startup 401(k) plan.
 There are two options for this:

 When enrolled in a 401(k), an employee designates a percentage or dollar amount of their earnings to be withheld from each paycheck and deposited into their retirement account.
 Deducted funds are sent to a third-party administrator (TPA), which invests the money based on the employee’s wishes.
 Some employers choose to match employees’ 401(k) contributions to their plans as an incentive for staff to participate in the program.